tis-lab/tislab.org/_members/meesiing_ngu.md

 ---

 MeeSiing is a biocurator at TISLab.
-Her work focuses on ontology development for the Monarch Initiative and the creation of Zebrafish Toxicology Phenotype Atlas.
+Her work focuses on ontology development for the Monarch Initiative and creating the Zebrafish Toxicology Phenotype Atlas.

 ### Education
-B.Sc.
+- B.Sc.
 Hons.
 Biology, The National University of Malaysia, Malaysia, 2004 <br>
-M.Sc.
+- M.Sc.
 Genetics, The National University of Malaysia, Malaysia, 2007 <br>
-Ph.D.
+- Ph.D.
 Genetics, The National University of Malaysia, Malaysia, 2012

 ### Department